House of Annetta in collaboration with the New School of the Anthropocene

 3. Where will you be based during the course?
 (Neighbourhood/city)

-4. What’s your relationship to systems of education?
+4. What is your relationship to systems of education?

 5. How much are you able to contribute for the course?